MisterProtocol/RAND-editor/README.md

 N.b.: The editor does not support having its window resized.
 You must exit the editor, resize the window, and restart the editor.
+This feature is undergoing current development and will be supported in a future release.

 You can start the editor in two ways: